 Funerals are very personal and emotional experiences.
 Each one is different in order to reflect the person who has died, and the needs of the family organising the service.

 From flowers, music, readings and more, we can make sure you get the service you want.
 If what you require is not mentioned below, just ask and we'll do our best to help.

 Venue and date of the service

-A funeral service can be held in any suitable venue, although many people choose to have the service in a church or crematorium chapel.
+A funeral service can be held in any suitable venue within Gateshead or further afield, though many people choose to have the service in a church or crematorium chapel.
 It is also possible to hold the service in a private home or a public room.
 Will we work with your to arrange a suitable date and time.

 Choosing a coffin, casket or urn